 The bail money or security will be returned after your court matter has been finalised and/or where your bail has been revoked.
 The refunding of your bail money is not affected by whether you are found guilty or not guilty in your criminal case.
 However, if your bail was revoked for a breach of bail conditions or you failed to appear in court on one or more occasions, it is likely that this money or security will be forfeited.
 Therefore, it is important to be aware of the conditions regarding your bail money or security, including when and how it can be forfeited.

-You must collect a ‘bail refund letter’ from the Court where the charges were finalised and not where the bail application was heard.
-You can then ask the Court to forward the ‘bail refund letter’ to the Supreme Court of NSW.
+You must collect a bail refund letter from the court where the charges were finalised and not where the bail application was heard.
+You can then ask the court to forward this letter to the Supreme Court of NSW.

-You will need to take the original receipt for your bail and two forms of identification which show your signature.
+You will also need to complete an Application for Bail Refund Form and provide the original receipt for your bail and two forms of identification which show your signature.

 You can also request to collect the bail refund from your nearest Local Court by writing to the Bails Clerk at the Supreme Court in Sydney.
 Make sure you attach a copy of your bail refund letter if you have it.

-The documentation you will receive from the Court then needs to be taken to the Land Titles Office, Queens Square, Sydney.
+The documentation you will receive from the Court then needs to be taken to the NSW Land Registry Services (1 Prince Albert Road, Queens Square, Sydney) to be lodged.
 This is where you will have the caveat removed.

 What if you are unable to collect?

 If you cannot collect the refund, you can authorise a person in writing stating your permission for them to collect the bail.
 It needs to be signed by yourself and the person collecting the security.
 That person needs to take the letter of authority and two forms of identification with their signature.

 Nyman Gibson Miralis is experienced in successfully obtaining bail for clients across all areas of criminal law.